chrislowth/tboped/README.md

 ## Installation

-1. Download the tar file containing the compiled binary from the GITHUB repository at ... https://turbonomic-emea-cs-bucket.s3.eu-west-2.amazonaws.com/tboped/tboped.tgz
+1. Download the tar file containing the compiled binary from ... https://turbonomic-emea-cs-bucket.s3.eu-west-2.amazonaws.com/tboped/tboped.tgz
 2. Copy the tar file to the XL instance's `/tmp` directory.
 3. Unzip it into a directory that commands can be run from.
 Eg: $HOME/bin